Nice3point/Revit.Build.Tasks/Readme.md

 ### OR_GREATER preprocessor symbols

-Included a target for generating the Define Constants needed to support code for multiple Revit versions.
+Preprocessor symbols (`#define` constants) are used in conditional compilation to enable or exclude code based on the target Revit version.
+This ensures compatibility across multiple Revit versions without code duplication.

-`OR_GREATER` variants are accumulative in nature and provide a simpler way to write compilation conditions.
+The `OR_GREATER` symbols are cumulative and provide a cleaner way to handle version-specific API changes.
+Each symbol indicates compatibility with the specified version and all newer versions.

 | Current configuration | Project configurations               | Generated define constants                                                  |
 |-----------------------|:-------------------------------------|-----------------------------------------------------------------------------|